tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 \end{gather*}
 $$

-Let's try to simplify the gradient little bit more and then we can move on to the training part.
+Let's try to simplify the gradient a little bit more and then we can move on to the training part.

 $$
 \begin{align*}